ljubicicrobert/SSIMS-Flow/README.md

 However, keeping information about per-pixel motion in high-resolution images requires significant amount of storage space (easily tens of MB per image).
 Additionally, if tracer particle seeding is sparse and/or periodic, only a smaller percentage of the image will experience motion between consecutive frames.
 Hence, an aggregation/pooling technique is applied to the raw results:

-1. Results are first converted from U and V components (velocities in X and Y direction) to **magnitude and flow direction** (angle) representation.
+1. Results are first converted from U and V components (velocities in X and Y direction) to **magnitude and flow direction** representation.
-2. The user should specify the **main direction** of the flow, either by entering the value in the box, or by pointing and clicking at the desired angle in the circle.
-Then, a flow direction tolerance (**angle range**) should be provided.
-Pixels whose flow angles do not fall into the range _main flow direction_ +/- _angle range_ will be masked out and their magnitudes will be replaced by 0.
+2. The user should specify the **Main flow direction** of the flow, either by entering the value in the box, or by pointing and clicking at the desired direction in the circle.
+Then, a flow direction tolerance (**Dir. range**) should be provided.
+Pixels whose flow angles do not fall into the range _main flow direction_ +/- _dir range_ will be masked out and their magnitudes will be replaced by 0.
 3. The idea further is to reduce the size of the resulting matrix by aggregating the results from PxP sized blocks, where P is the **pooling block size** in pixels.
 We can assume that the tracer particle seeding is sparse (which is often true) which means that only a handful of pixels in each block will be likely to represent actual tracer motion, while the rest of the pixels will have magnitudes close to zero.
 A fair strategy for isolating valid pixels and their magnitudes is to calculate the mean magnitude of the block, select pixels with magnitudes greater than said mean, and then adopt the mean of those selected pixels as the representative magnitude of that pooling block.
 The same procedure is performed for all blocks in the image.
 4. The resulting matrix will have P*P times fewer pixels, whilst still adequately representing the flow field.
-5. Angles are pooled in a similar manner, but just using the mean of the block values.
+5. Flow directions are averaged with a specific weighted approach.
 6. Temporal aggregation is performed in a similar manner, by applying thresholded mean over several iterations.

 The users can also specify the distance between two frames used for velocity estimation - frame step.
 This is useful in cases where the displacement of tracer particles between consecutive frames is too low (especially when it's in subpixel range).
 Ideally, this displacement is around 4-8 pixels per frame, but higher values are usually better than lower.
 Users can also specify frame pairing mode: sliding window by step size (less data will be used but is faster), or sliding window by 1 frame (more data, slower).

+Finally, frame pairing method can be selected as stepwise, sliding, or reference.

 ### Post-OF analyses